 - Have you led a program before?
 If so, which one and what will you change this time around? - What does it mean, to you, to be the leader of the program?
-What do you see your role as? - What will you be looking for as you interview students?
+What do you see as your role? - What will you be looking for as you interview students?
 How will you select students?

 - How do you deal with illness and disciplinary issues? - What do you contribute to the program? - What are your goals for the whole program?
-What do you want the students to walk away with? - What is your vision for the orientation process?
+What do you want the students to walk away with? - What is your vision for the orientation process? - How will leading a program impact your teaching and research on campus?
+Your family?